 - There will be a small amount of space to move your filter back and forth that allows you to bring down one end of the filter and pull it out of the compartment.

-- When installing the new filter, look at the perimeter of the filter for an arrow that indicates the air flow direction, to make sure you’re installing the filter in the right direction.
+- When putting in the new filter, look at the perimeter of the filter for an arrow that indicates the air flow direction, to ensure you’re installing the filter in the right direction.
 In most cases, the arrow should point at the main part (or top) of the furnace.